jdwhite48/magni-read/README.md

 ## TODO
 ### Upcoming
-* Add color filter options for the camera (i.e. Black & White, greyscale)
 * Allow user to sharpen image
 * Alternative to dragging: click and move mouse to move image

 ### Future Ideas
 * Save snapshots to the user's computer
-* Add color filter options (e.g. grayscale, inverted)
+* Add color filters for those with colorblindness
 * Cross-platform compatibility (Linux && OS X)

 ### Known Bugs